smwoods-858/academic-kickstart2/content/authors/admin/_index.md

   url: https://sociology.osu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Shatira Woods is a PhD student inthe department of sociology at The Ohio State University.
+bio: Shatira Woods is a PhD student in the Department of Sociology at The Ohio State University.

 # Interests to show in About widget
 interests: